 It is necessary for the data value to be provided at all times.
-The data error can be given as either a single value, where it assumed that the data point has a centered $1\sigma$ -confidence interval, or as two values, where they describe the upper and lower bounds of the $1\sigma$ -confidence interval.
-The data value space can be given as a string or omitted, in which it is assumed that the value space is linear.
+The data error can be given as either a single value, where it assumed that the data point has a centered 1σ -confidence interval, or as two values, where they describe the upper and lower bounds of the 1σ -confidence interval.
+The data value space can be given as a string or omitted, in which case it is assumed that the value space is linear.
+Keep in mind that, as mentioned in Data identifiers (data_idx), providing a single element data identifier causes it to be saved as a scalar instead of a tuple.
+Therefore, ['A'] or ('A') is the same as 'A'.

-Note: The parameter value bounds are given as [lower bound], whereas the data errors are given as [upper error, lower error].
+Note: The parameter value bounds are given as [lower bound, upper bound], whereas the data errors are given as [upper error, lower error].
 The reason for this is that, individually, the order for either makes the most sense.
 Together however, it may cause some confusion, so extra care needs to be taken.